momenamr430/course-recommendation-platform/README.md

 This project focuses on building a recommendation system and visualizing data to help users find relevant learning resources.

 ⚠️ This project is still in progress.
+## 🚧 Future Work

+- Add advanced recommendation system
+- Improve data visualization using graphs and heatmaps
+- Implement 3D point cloud analysis for clustering reviews, prices, and ratings
+- Build a scalable and user-friendly GUI
+- Enhance system performance and accuracy